piffpaffpuff/woocommerce-delivery-notes/readme.txt

 *Please note:* This is only intended for developers who know what they do!
 Please be careful with adding any code/functions!
 The default template and functions should fit most use cases.

 = What will actually get printed out? =
-No worries, the print buttons at the top and the bottom will automatically be hidden on print!
+No worries, the print bar at the top will automatically be hidden on print!

 The other sections get printed as styled via the packaged template (or your custom template if configured).
 For the shop/company name and all other notes sections: only these will get printed which are actually configured.